The credential is the product.

 AI Café

 A dedicated dialogue room visible from the commons.
-A real person shows you how to use AI for lease agreements, homework help, small business questions, résumés, and problems you didn’t know a computer could help with.
+A real person shows you how to use AI for lease agreements, homework help, small business questions, résumés, and problems you did not know a computer could help with.
+Life skills, not tech skills — taught by a human, not a screen.

-Every product above is documented, systematized, and designed to replicate.
-The community products fill the building with people.
-The workforce products fund the operation through institutional partnerships.
-The invention pipeline produces IP and revenue.
-The credentials produce facilitators who teach the next group of participants.
+Every program above is documented, systematized, and designed to replicate.
+The workforce programs fund the operation through institutional partnerships.
+The community services fill the building with people and generate earned revenue.
+The credential tracks produce facilitators who teach the next group of participants.

-The model doesn’t depend on one revenue stream, one funder, or one personality.
+The model does not depend on one revenue stream, one funder, or one personality.
 It depends on a system.
-That system is the reason the second location works the same as the first, and the reason CrowdSmith isn’t a workshop with good intentions — it’s infrastructure.
+That system is the reason the second location works the same as the first, and the reason CrowdSmith is not a workshop with good intentions — it is infrastructure.

 “Most people who come through the door are looking for something specific.
 Some will come back.
 A few will invent something.
 The continuum exists for the few.
 The community exists for everyone.”